 Folks in the know, especially those from Kiawah, pack this adorable cottage on Johns Island nightly for sumptuous dinners, but the real stampede of bucket-listers come here for Sunday brunch, eager to sample Chef Neuville’s signature take on Lowcountry staples with a French-country flare.
 Order a $10 carafe of mimosas or the spiked Lowcountry Lemonade made with Firefly Sweet Tea vodka, then dive into the crème brulee French toast slathered with strawberries soaked in Grand Marnier.
-The hyper-local, ever-changing menu includes favorites like garlicky escargot, fried green tomatoes with goat cheese, crispy pork belly, smoky pulled duck barbecue with cool blue cheese creamy coleslaw, melt-in-your-mouth butcher’s steak, and Flintstone-sized portions of pecan-smoked braised short ribs or lamb shanks with sides like truffle grits or a bright succotash.
-End with a boozy Derby pie, sticky bun bread pudding, or seasonal cobbler, then treat your food coma to a peaceful moment beneath the nearby ancient Angel Oak, said to be the oldest living tree east of the Mississippi. —Allston McCrady (Dish, Winter 2018)
+The hyper-local dinner menu includes favorites like fried green tomatoes with pimento goat cheese, the shrimp and crab with spicy hoppin’ John, the coq au vin half-chicken, and the braised short rib with veal broth, red wine, mashed potatoes, and spinach.
+End with a pluff mud pie, passion fruit creme brulee, or local seasonal ice cream, then treat your food coma to a peaceful moment beneath the nearby ancient Angel Oak, said to be the oldest living tree east of the Mississippi. —Allston McCrady (Dish, Summer 2018)

 Chef Fred Neuville's Lowcountry menu with a French flair holds such gems as barbecue-roasted duck, bouillabaise, and grilled butcher's steak.
 Voted Best New Restaurant by CP readers.